-Executive Summary: In our work, we will identify aspects of myeloid driven inflamm-aging which lead to a predisposition to fibrotic development and disease progression in IPF.
+Context:

-Context: Each day the lung is exposed to ~10,000L of air containing environmental particulates and potentially infectious materials1,2.
+Focus of the study: Each day, the lung is exposed to ~10,000L of air containing environmental particulates and potentially infectious materials1,2.
 And so, the lung must perform dichotomous functions of maintaining a permeable layer for air exchange while acting as a strict barrier for external stimuli1–4.
-In addition, inflammation in the lung can lead to impaired gas exchange, manifested clinically by shortness of breath, cough, and may culminate to respiratory failure and death1,5.
+In addition, inflammation in the lung can lead to impaired gas exchange, manifested clinically by shortness of breath, cough, and may culminate in respiratory failure and death1,5.
 So, to allow adequate permeability for proper homeostasis and functioning, the lung environment must be maintained as a minimally inflammatory environment.
-During normal aging, there is an increase in basal inflammation called inflamm-aging which is associated with increases in susceptibility to many diseases including interstitial lung diseases6,7.
+However, during aging there is an increase in increase in basal inflammation called inflamm-aging which modifies the normal homeostasis within the lung.
+This increased basal inflammation which results from aging is associated with an increase in a susceptibility to many diseases including interstitial lung diseases such as Idopathic pulmonary fibrosis (IPF)6,7.

-Idiopathic pulmonary fibrosis (IPF) is a rare, orphan interstitial lung disease (ILD) which affects around 14, 000 Canadians (0.1% prevalence)8,9.
+IPF is a rare, orphan interstitial lung disease (ILD) which affects around 14, 000 Canadians (0.1% prevalence) mostly in the elderly population (>60) but with an incidence that increases with age8,9.
 The aetiology of IPF is by definition unknown, and, thus, the diagnosis of IPF requires the exclusion of other forms of interstitial lung diseases, such as those associated with connective tissue disease, autoimmune dysfunction and environmental/occupational exposures10.
 Overall, patients diagnosed with IPF have a poor prognosis with a typical survival of 3 to 5 years after diagnosis.
 In addition, IPF is unpredictable, with sudden, rapid and often unexplainable acute exacerbations8–12.
 Due to a rapid disease progression and lack of efficacious treatments, IPF accounts for a higher than expected share of Canadian mortality (1.4% of population mortality)8,9,11,12.